 PayPal revolutionized the way people pay businesses online, but it never developed a system for paying friends easily.
 Venmo removed all transaction costs, allowing friends to send money online for free.
 This made it a major hit for people that don’t carry cash, like students and teens, which led to it entering the lexicon of technology brands that are also verbs.

-Venmo generates revenue through a 30 cents and 2.9 percent transaction fee for businesses.
+Venmo generates revenue through a 2.9 percent transaction fee for businesses.
 Over two million merchants accept Venmo in the United States.
 Venmo also charges a one percent fee for users who want to withdraw money instantly to their linked card, usual withdrawals take one to two days.

-PayPal also sees Venmo’s social network as a potential revenue generator.
+PayPal sees Venmo’s social network as the potential revenue generator for the next decade.
 Users are able to spy on their friends, to see who they’re sending money to or what they’re spending it on.
 PayPal CEO Dan Schulman described this as the “secret sauce” in a 2015 interview.

 It’s not clear how PayPal turns this social spying into income.
 It has been suggested some type of advertising platform, targeting users based on purchases or friend activity.
 Venmo could also use data shared to build an analytics platform for merchants.

 Venmo has been the subject of several cyberattacks, as hackers use the social platform to scrape data on millions of transactions.
 The app has made changes to its API in the past year, alongside informative articles on how to keep payments private, but for many the allure of Venmo is the social network.

-We have collected data and statistics on Venmo’s revenue, usage and demographics.
+We have collected key data and statistics on Venmo.
 Read on below to find out more.